 - Any awards or media recognition received

-You can include as many or as few of these elements as seem appropriate for your business; just make sure that you can weave them together to create a compelling narrative for your organisation.
-The profile should help people to understand why you are the best company to work for.
+You can include as many or as few of these elements as seem appropriate for your business; just make sure that you can weave them together to create a compelling narrative for your organisation, as the following six companies have:

 Using sparse text, compelling images and leading with their mission, the company invites the reader to explore some of the core focuses of the business, including innovations in athleticism, their global team and their commitment to community, both local and worldwide.